MPIfR-BDG/edd_ansible/README.md

 them via the command:
  `$ ansible -i all_nodes.yml -m ping all`
 .
-To enable abstraction from physical hosts the inventory of all hosts is read by the script `dyn_inventory.py` that removes currently not pingable hosts from teh file.
-Within the play(book)s only generic host names as gpu_server[0] should be used.

 ## Roles
-Roles are difined in the directory `roles`, e.g `roles/gated_spectrometer`.
+Roles are defined in the directory `roles`, e.g `roles/gated_spectrometer`.
 Here the tasks performed by a role are in `tasks/main.yml` that contains only one task to start the according docker container.
+The build and start of EDD docker container is abstracted out into a common role, so taht only some variables have to be definied.
+The Dockerfile to build the corresponding image is stored in teh templates.

 ## Play